-The Nostalgia Circuit: 1980s Bands Making a Comeback (And Touring Old Peoples’ Homes).
+The Nostalgia Circuit: 1980s Bands Touring Old Peoples’ Homes.

 Above Photo: David Van Day and Thereza Bazar in 1980s band Dollar.

-Still, nowadays I respect and support musicians making a living whatever their musical stripe, so I was recently interested to read a “Where are they now” style article by Adam Sherwin in the UK’s Independent Newspaper about Dollar and other 1980s band and singers, which provides a fascinating insight into Life After Fame for a lot of once-popular 1980s bands.
+Still, nowadays I respect and support musicians making a living whatever their musical pedigree, so I was recently interested to read a “Where are they now”-style article by Adam Sherwin in the UK’s Independent Newspaper about Dollar and other 1980s band and singers, which provides a fascinating insight into Life After Fame for a lot of once-popular 1980s bands.

 The article mostly focussed on Dollar, which back then consisted of David Van Day and Thereza Bazar, who achieved TEN UK top 40 singles, mostly during the musical period covered in my book.
 Even Trevor Horn, the famous 1980s producer (Frankie Goes to Hollywood, ABC, Pet Shop Boys, Tom Jones and Cher amongst hundreds of others) worked with them in the early 1980s.

 But by 1983 Dollar had split; both in their personal and musical relationships, and neither came close to success as solo artists again.
 Van Day later went on to join a Bucks Fizz spin-off band.

 Below is an edited version of the Independent article.
 I’ve added photos of bands and musicians mentioned in it, for illustration.